markjnkim/es_mod/01-html/content/step-3-hero.md

   width: 100%;
 }
 ```
 > **Rewind**: Similarly to the `header` styles we created previously, the `width` property will make our `section` elements stretch across the page by taking up 100% of the parent element, which happens to be the `body` element that is the entire page.
-How to assign `padding` values was explained in the previous step, but let's dive into exactly what `padding` is.
+How to assign `padding` values was explained in the previous step, but now let's dive into exactly what `padding` is.

 ## Box Model
 An HTML element is represented by a rectangular box we will call the CSS box, with the content, padding, border, and margin built around each other like layers in an onion.
-The thickness, style, and color of each layer can be manipulated using CSS properties for a desired effect.
+Some of the styles for each layer like the thickness, style, and color can be manipulated using CSS properties.

 ![CSS box model](./assets/step-3/400-box-model.png)

 1. **Content** is the innermost box inside our CSS box that will contain text as well as any nested elements.
 The `content` box size is determined by the *height* and *width*.
 2. **Padding** refers to the inside margin within the CSS box.
-Each of the four sides of the `padding` size can be specified as detailed in the previous step.
+Each of the four sides of the `padding` size can be specified as detailed in the previous module.
 3. **Border** sits on the outside edge of the `padding` and the inside edge of the `margin`.
 This layer's sides, size, and styles can be specified, similarly to the `padding` and `margin`.
 Such as `border-bottom` or `border-style` or even `border-top-color`.
 4. **Margin** surrounds the CSS box and touches the surrounding elements.
 This property acts like the padding and can be specified by side and size.